mansdell/nasa-data/README.md

 * PhD Year (useful for identifying early career proposers)
   - The PhD year of the PI is extracted from the CV that is included within the PDF after the main proposal
-  - When extracted, the PhD year is correct in ~95% of cases (in some cases, no PhD year can be found)
+  - When extracted, the PhD year is correct in >= 95% of cases (in some cases, no PhD year can be found)
-  - Useful for identfy

 * Demographic information
   - Guessed gender of the PI based on the first name